Plumsail/orgchart-docs/source/installation/installation-2019-as-wsp.rst

 .. image:: /../_static/img/getting-started/installation-sharepoint2019/manageAppCatalog2019.png
     :alt: Manage app catalog 2019

-Navigate to ‘Apps for SharePoint’ and upload Add-in package that you downloaded at the beginning of this instruction:
+Navigate to **Apps for SharePoint** and upload Add-in package that you downloaded at the beginning of this instruction:

 .. image:: /../_static/img/getting-started/installation-sharepoint2019/UploadAppToCatalog2019.png
     :alt: Upload app to catalog 2019